Why More Entrepreneurs Succeed By Leading, Not Managing

 - Counting value vs. Creating value.
 You’re probably counting value, not adding it, if you’re managing people.
 By contrast, leaders focus on creating value, saying: “I’d like you to handle A while I deal with B.” He or she generates value over and above that which the team creates, and is as much a value-creator as his or her followers.
 Leading by example and leading by enabling people are the hallmarks of action-based leadership.

 - Circles of influence vs. Circles of power.
 Just as managers have subordinates and leaders have followers, managers create circles of power while leaders create circles of influence.
 The quickest way to figure out which of the two you’re doing is to count the number of people outside your reporting hierarchy who come to you for advice.
 The more that do, the more likely it is that you are perceived to be a leader.

 - Leading people vs. Managing work.
 Management consists of controlling a group or a set of entities to accomplish a goal.
 Leadership refers to an individual’s ability to influence, motivate, and enable others to contribute toward organizational success.
 Influence and inspiration separate leaders from managers, not power and control.

 With the right growth capital partner, your inspired leadership can enable the full entrepreneurial potential of your company.
 And even if you’ve done more managing than leading in the past; make today the perfect time to grow.
-Contact Netx Edge today if you or your clients need working capital solutions that leverage small businesses leaders in ways banks and other lenders can’t.
+Contact Blacksail Capital Partners today if you or your clients need working capital solutions that leverage small business leaders in ways banks and other lenders can’t.